What is Zelle and how does it work

 Similarly, because Zelle transfers are completed in a matter of minutes, you often don’t have the chance to cancel a payment.
 Some sources have speculated that this makes it a preferred platform for scammers and fraudsters.⁵

-To stay on the safe side, Zelle emphasises that you shouldn’t send money to strangers or people you don’t trust.
+To stay on the safe side, Zelle emphasizes that you shouldn’t send money to strangers or people you don’t trust.
 In fact, Zelle has a whole section on their website dedicated to warning users about fraud and scams.

 All this being said, Zelle is still safe to use as long as you follow this advice.
 Moreover, one of the stand-out benefits of paying with Zelle is that your money is never held in a third-party location, meaning it is either in your bank or your recipient’s.
 This means that your money is always insured.